enkidevs/curriculum/General/Data Structures and Algorithms/bellman-ford-iteration.md

 ---
 ## Revision

-In the worst case, Bellman-Ford algorithm requires
+In the worst case, the Bellman-Ford algorithm requires

 ???